poppy-project/poppy-project.org/_pages/education/en.md

 cover_image: "/assets/poppy-cover-blurred.jpg"
 ---

+---
+lang: en
+permalink: /en/education
+role: education
+layout: page
+description: "Poppy, an open-source robotics platform based on 3D printing, is used as a tool for teaching"
+---
-# Open-source robots and activities for teaching Digital Science
+# Open-source robots and activities for teaching Digital Science dede

 ## Poppy, an open-source robotics platform based on 3D printing, is used as a tool for teaching.